alexdyas/alexdyas.github.io/_posts/2025-06-15-kubernetes-imagepullbackoff.md

 tags:
   - kubernetes
 ---
 I stumbled across a new to me reason for the irritating imagePullBackoff error in Kubernetes.
-Amongst the many well documents reasons this can happen, bad credentials, wrong path to container image etc, you should also check for wrong secret type.
+Amongst the many well documented reasons this can happen, bad credentials, wrong path to container image etc, you should also check for wrong secret type.

 A properly constructed secret for container registry authentication looks like this:
 ```